Q&A on Disability Discrimination in Education Under Federal Law

 Q: Are all school districts, colleges, and universities covered by these laws?

 A: Virtually all public school districts are covered by Section 504 because they receive some federal financial assistance.
 Public colleges and universities generally receive federal financial assistance, and most private colleges and universities receive such assistance.
-There are some private colleges that do not receive any federal assistance, and Section 504 does not apply to them.
+Some private colleges do not receive any federal assistance, and Section 504 does not apply to them.
 Title II applies only to public institutions.

 Q: Are all programs in a school or college covered if it receives federal financial assistance?